vert-x3/vertx-web-site/src/site/blog/posts/2017-03-16-vertx-lang-scala.md

 - Get started [here](https://github.com/vert-x3/vertx-sbt-starter)

 ## Intro
-The rise of [Scala](http://scala-lang.org/) as one of the most important languages on the JVM caught many (me included) by suprise.
-This hybrid of functional and imperartive paradigms struck a chord with many developers.
-Thanks to Scala a host of people who'd never have touched a language like Haskell got exposed to functional programming.
+The rise of [Scala](http://scala-lang.org/) as one of the most important languages on the JVM caught many (me included) by surprise.
+This hybrid of functional and imperative paradigms struck a chord with many developers.
+Thanks to Scala a lot of people who'd never have touched a language like Haskell got exposed to functional programming.
 This exposure was one of the driving forces to get streams and lambda into the JVM.

 With the release of Vert.x 3.4.0 we finally introduced Scala to the family of supported languages: [vertx-lang-scala](https://github.com/vert-x3/vertx-lang-scala).

-In this post I will introduce the new stack and how the power of Scala can be used in your favorte reactive framework.
+In this post I will introduce the new stack and how the power of Scala can be used in your favorite reactive toolkit.

 ## Basics
 vertx-lang-scala is based on Scala 2.12.
 There are no plans to support 2.11.

 All modules available for Vert.x are supported (you can check  [here](https://github.com/vert-x3/vertx-lang-scala/tree/master/vertx-lang-scala-stack).

-**Modules use the following naming-scheme: *io.vertx:<name-of-vertx-module>-scala_2.12:<vertx-major-version>*.
+**Modules use the following naming-scheme: *io.vertx:&lt;name-of-vertx-module&gt;-scala_2.12:&lt;vertx-major-version&gt;*.
 The Scala version of *io.vertx:vert-web:3.4.0* would be *io.vertx:vertx-web-scala_2.12:3.4.0*.**

 There is an sbt-based [quickstart-project](https://github.com/vert-x3/vertx-sbt-starter) available that will be updated for each Vert.x-release.